d-asensio/cabify-shopping-cart/README.md

 ## Technical context

-The technical context is more open in this case, this is a greenfield project so there is no legacy code, and the only person involved in the development is me, so the choice of technologies, techniques, etc. will be very opinionated and not open to debate, which would be the healthier thing to do when working in real life.
+The technical context is more open in this case, this is a greenfield project so there is no legacy code, and the only person involved in the development is me, so the choice of technologies, techniques, etc. will be very opinionated and not open to debate, which would be the healthier thing to do in a real-life situation.

 ## Technologies of choice